junxit/us-congress-bills-119/bill.md

 Not later than one year following the date of the enactment of this Act, the Financial Crimes Enforcement Network shall update and issue a new advisory to financial institutions on identifying Chinese professional money laundering facilitating the trafficking of fentanyl and other synthetic opioids.
 Such advisory shall incorporate the following advisories:

-- **(1)** FIN–2014–A005, entitled “Update on U.S. Currency Restrictions in Mexico: Funnel Accounts and TBML”;
+- **(1)** FIN–2014–A005, entitled “Update on U.S. Currency Restrictions in Mexico: Funnel Accounts and TBML”.
-- **(2)** FIN–2010–A001, entitled “Advisory to Financial Institutions on Filing Suspicious Activity Reports regarding Trade-Based Money Laundering”; and
+- **(2)** FIN–2010–A001, entitled “Advisory to Financial Institutions on Filing Suspicious Activity Reports regarding Trade-Based Money Laundering”.
 - **(3)** FIN–2019–A006, entitled “Advisory to Financial Institutions on Illicit Financial Schemes and Methods Related to the Trafficking of Fentanyl and Other Synthetic Opioids”.

 ## § 4.
 Treatment of transnational criminal organizations in suspicious transactions